 “How did you find out?”
-Derek asked.
+Derek asked Carry.
 “It was just this morning before school that Mr. Purcell told me about it.”

 “It’s in the daily bulletin.
 That’s where I just remembered seeing your first name.
 Derek.”
 He looked around the table.
 “Don’t you guys read the daily bulletin?”

-Everyone shook their heads as an emphatic ‘No’.
+Everyone shook their heads in an emphatic ‘No’.